Who Is The Productive Writer?

 So, with introductions finished, let me share with you a few of the great things you’ll find here on “The Productive Writer”.

-* Two articles per week that will focus on how we can enhance our personal productivity.
+* One article every Tuesday which will focus on how we can enhance our personal productivity.

 * Posts that will discuss the scientific research and professionals views of personal productivity